bruno-oliveira/MEAN-repo/Angular/AngularHelloWorld/Angular2-Quickstart.md

 Firstly, in the second "key/value pair", inside the ng.core.Component, the template pair could be replaced with a fully qualified path for a standalone html file.
 The reason we keep it there as a sort of _inline_ template, it's mostly because it's a very simple template and it would defeat the purpose of the tutorial to add unecessary files and complexity to this introductory file structure.

-Secondly, we wrap the component in what we call an **IIFE**, which stands for Immediately Invoked Function Expression, which we then bind to the javascript
+Secondly, we wrap the component in what we call an **IIFE**, which stands for Immediately Invoked Function Expression, which we then bind to the javascript window object, so that the application can be bootstrapped and started in the browser.